SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/01-getting-familiar-api-business-hub/README.md

 1. Can you list some of the third-party services that there's integration packages available for SAP SuccessFactors?
 2. We were able to retrieve data from a sandbox environment via the web browser.
 What is required to retrieve data from the sandbox APIs available in SAP API Business via other utilities/applications, e.g. curl, Postman?
-3. Whilst navigating the APIs for different SAP products, you might have noticed the different states of an API, e.g. ACTIVE, BETA, DECOMMISSIONED, DEPRECATED.
+3. Whilst navigating the APIs for different SAP products, you might have noticed the different states of an API, e.g. `ACTIVE`, `BETA`, `DECOMMISSIONED`, `DEPRECATED`.
 What is the deprecation policy of APIs published by SAP?

 ## Next